Skip navigation

 Brain aneurysm repair - discharge

 You had a brain aneurysm.
-An aneurysm is a weak area in the wall of a blood vessel that bulges or balloons out.
+An aneurysm is a weak area in the wall of an artery that bulges or balloons out.
 Once it reaches a certain size, it has a high chance of bursting.
 It can leak blood along the surface of the brain.
 This is called a subarachnoid hemorrhage.
 Sometimes bleeding can occur inside the brain.
+This is called intracerebral bleeding.

-You had surgery to prevent the aneurysm from bleeding or to treat the aneurysm after it bled.
-After you go home, follow your health care provider's instructions on how to care for yourself.
+You had surgery to prevent the aneurysm from bleeding or bleeding again.
+After you go home, follow your surgeon's instructions on how to care for yourself.
 Use the information below as a reminder.

 When You're in the Hospital